microsoft/WindowsProtocolTestSuites/TestSuites/BranchCache/docs/BranchCache_UserGuide.md

 ### <a name="_Toc395793806"/>Setup the HostedCacheServer Computer

-* Setup the machine with Microsoft Windows Server 2012R2.
+* Setup the machine with Microsoft Windows Server 2012R2 (or above version).
 Create an account with name “administrator” and password “Password01!”

 * Join domain “contoso.com”.

 * Turn off Windows Firewall from control panel.

-### <a name="_Toc395793807"/>Setup the Client Computers
+### <a name="_Toc395793807"/>Setup the Client Computer

 * Setup the machine with Microsoft Windows 8.1.
 Create an account with name “administrator” and password “Password01!”